 There are three possible results from the scan:

-2. Small aneurysm found
+2. Small or medium aneurysm found

 3. Large aneurysm found